 If someone you love is experiencing issues with addiction, it may be time to stage an intervention.
 However, most people haven’t experienced an intervention before.
 Therefore, they do not know how to stage an intervention.
-If you go about an intervention the wrong way, your friend or family member could become resistant.
+If you go about staging an intervention the wrong way, your friend or family member could become resistant.

 Sometimes it’s less about how to stage an intervention and more about how to stage an effective intervention.
 Here’s what you need to know.